 Do not merely look out for your own personal interests, but also for the interests of others.

 It takes commitment and determination to be the one, for my Father’s sake, who treats everyone like that.
-My passion is supposed to living as an embodiment of my Father’s love.
+My passion is supposed to be living as an embodiment of my Father’s love.
 I will be love with skin on.
 We can easily imagine and eagerly desire a church that ministers and exhibits love in the way Paul described.

 So what’s the problem?
 Few people want to live with that kind of commitment to the Father and others.
 We trust a little bit, but not enough to completely give ourselves up to the Lord’s instructions.
 But when and if we will do that, we will find our needs are met by our Father.
-Our task, our life orientation, is to be God’s for others with skin on.
+Our task, our life orientation, is to be God’s love for others with skin on.